 Treadle spinning-wheel with metal wheel and drawer in the frame.
 [SM (Verve) 13/02/2013]

 Place details: EUROPE.
 UK.
 England North Yorkshire York.
 Cultural Group: European English Local Name: Unknown.
 Materials: Wood Plant / Metal / ?Iron Metal / Textile / Glue / Metal / ?.
 Processes: Inscribed / Carved / ?Cast / Glued / Cast / ?.
-Dimensions: Max H = 845 mm Maker: ?I. Jameson Field Collector: ?Judith Merrivale When Collected: By 1940 Other Owners: Judith Merrivale ?I. Jameson PRM Source: Judith Merrivale Acquired: Donated September 1940 Documentation: See RDF PRM Image: PR 74.L.85; Collections Digital Reference Photo 19/02/2013
+Dimensions: Max H = 845 mm Diameter of wheel = 200 mm Maker: ?I. Jameson Field Collector: ?Judith Merrivale When Collected: By 1940 Other Owners: Judith Merrivale ?I. Jameson PRM Source: Judith Merrivale Acquired: Donated September 1940 Documentation: See RDF PRM Image: PR 74.L.85; Collections Digital Reference Photo 19/02/2013

 KEYWORD: Spinning-wheel / Inscription / CLASS: Textile / Writing / ?.